Superman Reborn (comics): Synopsis

 Mr. Oz observes a blue ray of energy streaking across the universe and realizes that Mister Mxyzptlk has gotten out.
 Mr. Oz goes to the cell where he sees drawings of Superman and words expressing hope about Superman coming to save the prisoner.
-Meanwhile Clark Kent, his wife Lois Lane and Jon Kent are having a party for their anniversary where Jon gives his mom a journal and a farming book for his dad.
+Meanwhile Clark Kent, his wife Lois Lane and Jon Kent are having a party for their anniversary.
 The family hear ringing on their doorbell and Jon sees a human Clark walking off while leaving a blank book.

-Krypto the Superdog rushes toward the human Clark, and Superman suits up to confront his doppelgänger but finds no one there except Jon holding up the book.
-The family look into the book, and they see pictures of themselves from another time (before The New 52) with Jon asking why isn't he in these pics.
+Krypto rushes toward the human Clark, and Superman suits up to confront his doppelgänger but finds no one there except Jon holding up the book.
+The family look into the book, and they see pictures of themselves from another time (before The New 52) with Jon asking why is not he in these pics.
 Superman realizes their house is engulfed with blue fire but the house is being erased by something magical.
 Jon is caught by the flames and his parents attempt to put the flames out, but Jon suddenly vanishes without a trace.
 A few moments later, he reappears in a different room within the house.
 Superman covers Jon with his cape and the family makes their way outside.
 The flames consume the entire neighborhood, leaving no trace.
 Superman and Lois realize that their son was taken by the doppelgänger and vow to get him back.

-Superman flies Lois toward the apartment of the human doppelgänger and while they are looking around they are confronted by the doppelgänger.
+Superman flies Lois toward the apartment of the human doppelgänger.
+While looking around, they are confronted by the doppelgänger.
 The doppelgänger reveals himself as Mister Mxyzptlk and explains the reason why he took Jon away was because Superman never looked for him ever since he was captured and Superman cared more for Jon than him.
-Mr. Mxyzpltk also explained that he was the reason why the majority of the world forgot Superman's identity and has hidden Jon somewhere where Superman cant find him.
-Mr. Mxyzpltlk disappears leaving Superman and Lois alone in the apartment.
+Mxyzpltk also explained that he was the reason why the majority of the world forgot Superman's identity and has hidden Jon somewhere where Superman cant find him.
+Mxyzpltlk disappears leaving Superman and Lois alone in the apartment.
 To make matters worse, Mxyzptlk erases Lois' memory of Jon as another way to demoralize Superman.

-Mr. Mxyzptlk goes to Jon and explains his history to him, and reveals that when he arrived in The New 52 universe he was suddenly taken away by a transdimensional booby trap by Mr. Oz.
-Mr Mxyzptlk waited for Superman but after years had passed he realized Superman didn't care that he was gone and was angry and sad.
-Mr. Mxyzptlk says his name backwards multiple times until he was free, then disguised himself as Clark Kent to escape Mr. Oz, but in the process Mr. Mxyzptlk loses his memory.
-Jon wants to leave the dimension, and Mr. Mxyzptlk agrees to do it, but only if Jon picks the correct door.
+Mxyzptlk goes to Jon and explains his history to him, and reveals that when he arrived in The New 52 universe he was suddenly taken away by a transdimensional booby trap by Mr. Oz.
+Mxyzptlk waited for Superman but after years had passed he realized Superman didn't care that he was gone and was angry and sad.
+Mxyzptlk says his name backwards multiple times until he was free, then disguised himself as Clark Kent to escape Mr. Oz, but in the process Mxyzptlk loses his memory.
+Jon wants to leave the dimension, and Mxyzptlk agrees to do it, but only if Jon picks the correct door.
 Jon picks the correct door, but he is back to where he was started.